xinsnake/youtube2podcast/README.md

 Then follow the instructions:

+1. Go to the Release section and download the compiled binary (or compile from source yourself if you are not on Linux 64bit)
 1. Edit the `y2p-config.sample.json` file
 1. Set environment variable `Y2P_CONFIG_PATH` to point ot the configuration file
 1. Run the application